satyamvishwakarma-dev/Python-ChatBot/README.md

 -ByteBot: Why do programmers prefer dark mode?
 Because light attracts bugs 😂

 ## 👨‍💻 Created By
-Satyam — aspiring coder and chatbot enthusiast
+Satyam Vishwakarma — aspiring coder and chatbot enthusiast

 This project was made as part of my journey to learn Python, logic building, and terminal interaction